chevron_left Health risks

 Zika virus

-Where does Zika virus occur?
+Where does the Zika virus occur?

-These mosquitoes are also found in urbanised areas and are mainly active during the day (and not at night like the malaria mosquito).
+The Zika virus mainly occurs in parts of Africa, Asia, Central and South America, and countries in and around the Indian Ocean.
+These mosquitoes are also found in urban areas and are mainly active during the day (not at night like the malaria mosquito).
+The situation can change quickly per region.
+Check the information for your destination.

 What are the symptoms?

-• Sudden-onset fever
+• Acute fever

 • Skin rash

-How do you prevent Zika virus
+How do you prevent Zika virus?

 More information and advice